 - Bring a large pot of salted water to a boil over high heat.

 - Heat 4 tablespoons of olive oil in a large skillet over medium heat.
 Add the onion and sauté until soft and translucent, 3 to 4 minutes.

 - Add the garlic and continue cooking, stirring frequently, until barely golden, 1 to 2 minutes longer.

 - Deglaze the pan with the wine, scraping up any browned bits that may have accumulated on the bottom.

-- Add the peas, cook for 1 minute additional, then add the pasta, shrimp and another 1/4 cup of pasta water.
+- Add the peas, cook for 1 minute additional, then add the pasta, shrimp, and another 2 to 4 tablespoons of the pasta water.

-- Combine well and continue cooking until all the ingredients are heated through.
-Add the parsley, combine well and add a little more of the pasta water if needed.
+- Combine and continue cooking until all the ingredients are heated through.

-- Taste and adjust the seasoning as desired.
-Serve immediately.
+- Taste and adjust the seasoning if needed, sprinkle with parsley and serve.